aarong/feedme-spec/README.md

 - `CallbackId` (string) is an arbitrary, client-determined callback identifier.
   It is returned with the server's response.

-Client behavior:

-- Clients are not obligated to await the response to one `Action` message before transmitting another.

-Server behavior:

-- The server must respond with an `ActionResponse` message.

-- The server is not obligated to respond to `Action` messages in the order that they are received.

-- If the action is successful, the server may reveal it on one or more relevant feeds by transmitting `ActionRevelation` messages.

 Messages must satisfy the following JSON Schema: